Blog

 The Detection Engine: How It Works

-GuardClaw checks 1,000+ patterns in under a millisecond.
-Here's the tiered architecture that makes that possible, Bloom filters, Aho-Corasick, RE2 regex, and anomaly detection.
+How GuardClaw checks 1,000+ patterns in under a millisecond with tiered filters, RE2 regex, and anomaly detection.

 Watching Your Agents Work